 Jiaoxi Xietian Temple Introduction

-Xie Tian Temple is the most prominent and important Guandi temple in Northern Taiwan.
-Every year, a large number of devotees come to worship, and the temple is known for its flourishing incense offerings.
-What makes Xie Tian Temple particularly unique is that it was built under an imperial edict from the Qing Dynasty government.
-The "Qigu" worship event held during the annual spring festival and the "Siyiwu" performance during the autumn festival are both major attractions that draw large crowds.
-The temple is dedicated to the worship of Guandi, and its original site was chosen at the spiritual location of Huang Feng Chao.
-The temple was established in the ninth year of the Jiaqing Emperor's reign (1804), marking the precursor to today's Xie Tian Temple.
+The Xietian Temple is the premier and most important Guandi temple in northern Taiwan.
+Every year, a large number of devotees come to worship, and the incense offerings are particularly abundant.
+What sets Xietian Temple apart from other temples is that it was personally established by the Qing dynasty government.
+The annual spring ritual known as "Qigu" and the autumn festival's "Siyiwu" dance are key activities that attract large crowds.
+The temple is primarily dedicated to Guan Sheng Di Jun, and the original site for the temple was located at the spiritual site of Huangfengchao, with the temple built in the ninth year of the Jiaqing reign (1804), which is the predecessor of today's Xietian Temple.